jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/minimal_principal_sl2r.rst

 This means translate p from ``nu = 1`` to ``2`` by applying the Zuckerman translation principle.
 Note that you also changed ``lambda``. this is a feature of the translation principle.
-Which representation is this translated one? ::
+Which representation is this new translated one? ::

    atlas> is_finite_dimensional(q)